Doctor Dré: Guest appearances on TV

 He guest-starred on The Fresh Prince of Bel-Air in the episode "Ill Will" as a figment of Will Smith's nightmare of bad doctors.
 He also appeared on an episode of The People's Court with Judge Marilyn Milian as a witness for a talent director suing former colleagues of his.
 They won US$1,500, the full amount requested for the gig deposit.

 He appeared as a guest on MSNBC's The Beat with Ari Melber on June 1, 2018, along with Yo!
 MTV Raps co-host Ed Lover.
 During their segment they promoted the re-boot of the show.

 Personal life

 Doctor Dré has type 2 diabetes.
-He had lost his vision in October 2019 and his leg in 2020 due to complications from the disease.
+He lost his vision in October 2019 and his leg in 2020 due to complications from the disease.
 He is married to Brigide Brown.
 He has two children, son Arahmus and daughter Angelique.